Computational Complexity of Minimal Trap Spaces in Boolean Networks: Introduction

 \section{Introduction}

-A Boolean network (BN) is defined by an endomorphism $f$ of binary vectors of a fixed dimension $n$, i.e., $f: \B^n\to\B^n$ with $\B=\{0,1\}$ the Boolean domain.
-Given a binary vector $\vb x\in\B^n$ referred to as a \emph{configuration}, one can define a set of succeeding configurations following a so-called \emph{update mode}~\cite{Kauffman69,thomas73,aracena09,PS21}, leading to a dynamical system.
-For instance, the parallel (or synchronous) update mode associates $f(\vb x)$ as the unique succeeding configuration; whereas the fully asynchronous update mode associates $\vb x$ with any configuration $\vb y$ which differs from $\vb x$ by exactly one component, say $i$, and the value of this component matches with $i$-th component of the image by $f$, i.e., $\vb y_i=f(\vb x)_i=f_i(\vb x)$, where $f_i:\B^n\to\B$ is called the \emph{local function} of the $i$-th component.
-BNs are studied in various disciplines such as discrete mathematics~\cite{aracena_2011_Combinatorics,richard_2009_Positive} and dynamical systems theory~\cite{pauleve_2012_Static,Bridoux_2020,Gamard21}.
-They also have wide applications to the modeling of complex systems such as biological systems~\cite{kauffman1993origins,Akutsu2018,schwab_concepts_2020,Zanudo21,Montagud22}, and social behaviors~\cite{Grabisch_2013,Poindron_2021}, to name but a few.
+A Boolean network (BN) is a dynamical system defined by a function $f$ of the Boolean domain with a fixed dimension $n$ that maps to the domain itself, i.e., $f: \B^n\to\B^n$ with $\B=\{0,1\}$.
+The function mapping to a component of the image of $f$ is called a \emph{local function}.
+We denote the local function mapping to the $i$-th component of the image as $f_i:\B^n\to\B$ for $i \in \{1, \ldots, n\}$.
+Given a Boolean vector $\vb x\in\B^n$ referred to as a \emph{configuration}, one can define a set of succeeding configurations by $f$ following an \emph{update mode}~\cite{aracena09,Kauffman69,PS21,thomas73}, leading to a dynamical system.
+Two popular update modes are the synchronous update mode and asynchronous update modes.
+The \textit{synchronous update mode} associates $f(\vb x)$ as the unique succeeding configuration of $\vb x$ by $f$.
+On the other hand, an asynchronous update mode may associate multiple configurations of which some components match to the corresponding local functions evaluated with $\vb x$; if the $i$-th component matches, then ${\vb y}_i = f_i(\vb x)$.
+The \textit{fully asynchronous update mode} is a specific example that associates $\vb x$ with any configuration $\vb y$ which differs from $\vb x$ by exactly one component that matches to the corresponding local function.
+BNs are studied in various disciplines such as discrete mathematics~\cite{aracena_2011_Combinatorics,richard_2009_Positive} and dynamical system theory~\cite{Bridoux_2020,Gamard21,pauleve_2012_Static}.
+They also have wide applications to the modeling of complex systems such as biological systems~\cite{Akutsu2018,kauffman1993origins,Montagud22,schwab_concepts_2020,Zanudo21}, and social behaviors~\cite{Grabisch_2013,Poindron_2021}, to name but a few.